 Integration with ERP and other enterprise systems improves quality.
 Manufacturing receives the latest released design, minimizing scrap and rework from building to a past revision.
 ERP integration also eliminates errors caused by rekeying information.

 Project management helps meet quality goals by keeping track of tasks and resources for the entire product team.
 Seeing progress on every task—with the deliverable—helps ensure each task is complete.

 Manages CAPA Processes

 The corrective and preventive action (CAPA) is a fundamental quality system process.
-With a product realization platform, your quality processes are integrated with the product record.
-This single source of truth for the product record, engineering changes, and quality processes provides visibility into the entire CAPA process, including the action needed.
+With a product development platform, your quality processes are integrated with the product record.
+This single source of truth for the product record, engineering changes, and quality processes provide visibility into the entire CAPA process, including the action needed.

 Why Quality Management Belongs in PLM

 Quality Management System (QMS) and Product Lifecycle Management (PLM) are two proven disciplines that help companies improve quality and product profitability.
 Unfortunately, these highly complementary initiatives are typically owned by different departments and managed as separate processes—this leads to disparate QMS and PLM systems implemented with little integration to support either quality and product innovation.
 When companies bandage together siloed systems, design processes are compromised and products suffer from serious costly quality errors.
 Does Quality Management belong in PLM?
 Discover the answer by reading this ebook.
 Read the first-hand story of four Arena Solutions customers whose businesses benefited significantly from having quality and product lifecycle management systems in a single solution.

 Tech-Clarity explains why a PLM foundation for Quality Management enables: